 Amos uses this question to remind people of what they already know about what causes a lion to roar.
-The question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "A lion will roar in the forest only when he has a victim."
 (See: Rhetorical Question)